harryho/blog-hugo/content/os/ubuntu-desktop-14.md

 ## Dual boot or multiple boot with Windows

+**This section is for  people who want to install multiple operating system on the actual PC, instead of virtual machine as above.
+Obviously, it is not for beginner user, but everyone must experience the first time to go to higher level.
+For safe side, I strongly suggest you should use a old PC or redundant one to test it.**

 * For dual or multiple boot, you need to make sure your disk is formatted as GPT.
 It will save you so much effort later to install other operating systems.